iZettle/api-documentation/pusher-api/user-guides/event-subscriptions.md

 </table>

 <!-- Ask the team: are the payloads for ApplicationConnectionRemoved, PersonalAssertionDeleted, OrganizationUpdated, and OrganizationFeatureUpdated from the Pusher API? -->
+> **Note:** As payloads can be updated due to changes of the APIs that provide payloads, you can ignore unknown fields.

 ## Plan event subscriptions